hostvasco/ai-ml-data-engineer-task/README.md

-# 🛠️ [WIP] Hostaway Senior Data Engineer, AI Team: Take-Home Task
+# Hostaway Senior Data Engineer, AI Team: Take-Home Task

 **Objective:**
 This task is designed to assess your data engineering and AI skills in a scenario relevant to Hostaway's focus on improving customer interactions through intelligent data analysis.
 You will build a data pipeline to process and analyze conversations, extracting insights on sentiment and topic.

----

-## 💾 Dataset
+## Dataset
 You will use the **Ubuntu Dialogue Corpus**, which contains multi-turn dialogues from users seeking technical support.

 * **Access:** [https://www.kaggle.com/datasets/rtatman/ubuntu-dialogue-corpus/data](https://www.kaggle.com/datasets/rtatman/ubuntu-dialogue-corpus/data)
 * **Estimated Time:** 4 hours

----

 ## Part 1: Data Engineering - Conversation and Sentiment Analysis